ErpNetDocs/tech/advanced/calculated-attributes/examples/calculate-standardpriceperlot.md

 items: CalculatedAttributeExamples
 ---

-# Calculate standart price per lot based on ingredients and operations in a recipe
+# Calculate standard price per lot based on ingredients and operations in a recipe

-With this attribute, you can calculate the **StandartPricePerLot** set in a product’s definition as you save a recipe. **StandartPricePerLot** is determined by the prices of ingredients and operations used in the recipe.
+With this attribute, you can calculate the **StandardPricePerLot** set in a product’s definition as you save a recipe. **StandardPricePerLot** is determined by the prices of ingredients and operations used in the recipe.

 You can also use this attribute in a business rule to fill in the **PricePerLotValue** of the product in the recipe.